Nolte: Disney Grooming Syndicate's ‘Wish’ Underperforms Bigly at Box Office

 Other than Guardians of the Galaxy Vol 3, everything Disney released in 2023 disappointed or outright bombed: The Little Mermaid, Ant-Man and the Wasp: Quantumnobodycares, Indiana Jones and the Dial of Emasculating Indiana Jones, Elemental, Haunted Mansion, and now Wish.
 And just one year ago, Disney released Strange Gay World over Thanksgiving weekend and bombed harder than Wish.

-Disney is now a direct threat to small children.
+Disney is no longer wholesome entertainment for small children.
 Decent parents understand this and will not expose their kids to the cinematic equivalent of a guy with no pants circling an elementary school in his Free Candy Van.

 Disney is evil and will never change.